 It would have an FM receiver that would allow the power authorities, the utilities, to increase your air conditioning temperature set point or decrease your heater temperature set point to any value they choose.

-So in order to save energy, if it gets too hot, they're gonna turn up your temperature.
+So in order to save energy, if it gets too hot, they're going to turn up your temperature.

-Save energy if it gets too cold, they're gonna turn down the heat.
+Save energy, if it gets too cold, they're going to turn down the heat.

 This is why the left loves it.

-If if government can control your energy use, they can control your life.
+If government can control your energy use, they can control your life.

 And that's why it's so dangerous.